Scheduled pipelines

 - Target branch or tag: Select the branch or tag for the pipeline.

-- Variables: Add any number of CI/CD variables to the schedule.
+section.
+These input values are used every time the scheduled pipeline runs.
+A schedule can have a maximum of 20 inputs. - Variables: Add any number of CI/CD variables to the schedule.
 These variables are available only when the scheduled pipeline runs, and not in any other pipeline run.
+Inputs are recommended for pipeline configuration instead of variables because they offer improved security and flexibility.

-If the project already has the maximum number of pipeline schedules, you must delete unused schedules before you can add another.
+If the project has reached the maximum number of pipeline schedules, delete unused schedules before adding another.

 Edit a pipeline schedule